 Polenergia Group has set very ambitious goals in the Sustainable Development Strategy adopted at the beginning of 2023.
-One of its main objectives is the decarbonisation of Polenergia Group's operations, i.e. the reduction of the emission intensity factor of the energy produced in the Group and the increase of installed RES capacity.
-The assumptions of this objective are described in more detail in ESRS 2 and ESRS E1-4.
-The Group's energy generation and consumption indicators are published in disclosure E1-5.
+One of its main objectives is the decarbonisation of Polenergia Group's operations, i.e. the reduction of the emission intensity factor of the energy produced in the Group and the increase

 The Group's decarbonisation target is pursued responsibly, as Polenergia is aware that the transformation of the energy sector towards zero-carbon has a significant impact on climate change.
-The Group's key activities in this area in 2023 were the commissioning of new large-scale investments such as Dębsk, Piekło and Grabowo Wind Farms.
+The Group's key activities in this area in 2023 were the commissioning of new large-scale investments such as Debsk, Piekło and Grabowo Wind Farms.
 Thanks to the implementation of the aforementioned projects, more than 500 MW of RES generation capacity is in operation today.